KeTchUP42/flash/docs/manual/components/triggers/AccelerationMobsTrigger.md

  ## AccelerationMobsTrigger

- This trigger gives some acceleration for all players.
+ This trigger gives some acceleration for all mobs who enters the trigger area.

  **Configuration block example:**